Monday, November 30, 2015

 -- Souvenirs de l'année 1848 by Maxime du Camp, 1876

--- Nineteenth-century illustration, Internet, source not said
+-- Nineteenth-century illustration, Internet, source unknown

 • A republic meant anarchy, monarchy meant order: "The dike against the torrent that will sweep us away is the king, only the king...